fdoble12/yt-sentiments-webapp/README.md

-## A simple Vue.js web application with a Flask backend that applies sentiment analysis on comments from any YouTube videos
+## A simple web application applies sentiment analysis on comments from YouTube videos